neilenns/clearancelab/DEVELOPMENT.md

 | `MONGO_DB_NAME`              | Name of the database with the development data.         | `clearancelab`           |
 | `API_BASE_URL`               | Address of the api server, accessed by the web project. | `http://localhost:4503/` |

 Auth0 is disabled by default.
 To enable it, create a file called `devcontainer.env.overrides` in the `./devcontainer/` folder and set the `DISABLE_AUTH` variable to `false`.
-When adding a .override file, you must reopen the devcontainer for the changes to take effect.
+When adding a `devcontainer.env.overrides` file, you must reopen the devcontainer for the changes to take effect.

 For Auth0 to work on the API server, the following variables must be set, either via a `.env.local` file in the `apps/api` folder or in the `devcontainer.env.overrides` file: